Can The Personal Representative of an Estate Be A Beneficiary In Florida?

 Communicate Transparently

 Transparent communication is crucial for personal representatives managing both roles.
 They should provide regular updates on estate activities and decisions to other beneficiaries.
-By keeping everyone informed, personal representatives can create trust and understanding among all beneficiaries, ensuring everyone is comfortable with the decisions being made.
+By keeping everyone informed, they can create trust and understanding among all beneficiaries.
+That is to ensure everyone is comfortable with the decisions being made.

 Appointing a Co-Personal Representative

-One potential way for a personal representative to balance their role as a beneficiary is to consider appointing a co-personal representative.
-A co-personal representative is an additional individual who shares the responsibilities and duties of the personal representative.
+One potential way for them to balance their role as a beneficiary is to consider appointing a co-personal representative.
+A co-personal representative is an additional individual who shares their responsibilities and duties.